What is acute localised exanthematous pustulosis?

 What causes acute localised exanthematous pustulosis?

-ALEP may be triggered by various medications.
+Acute localised exanthematous pustulosis may be triggered by various medications.
 Antibiotics containing amoxicillin seem to be most commonly associated with ALEP.
+It has also been reported from other antibiotics, non-steroidal anti-inflammatory drugs, antifungal agents, calcium antagonists, antiulcer drugs and pembrolizumab.

 What are the clinical features of acute localised exanthematous pustulosis?